NOUIY/aws-cdk-guide/v2/define-iam-l2.md

    }
    ```

-1. Pass the pre\-existing role when defining your resource\.
+1. Pass the pre-existing role when defining your resource.
 The following is an example:

    ```
    const handler = new lambda.Function(stack, 'Handler', { runtime: lambda.Runtime.NODEJS_20_XZ, handler: